Morihei Ueshiba O'Sensei - Aikido Founder

 Hard and Soft (in/yo or yin/yang).

-Openings are the foundation of a successful attack, whether physical or broken concentration.
+Openings are the foundation of a successful attack, physical or broken concentration.
 In combat between masters, each would stand almost entirely motionless until the slightest opening was spotted.
 One would launch a devastating attack to finish it with a single blow.

 Initiative is taking advantage of an opening with total commitment and ignoring a possible counter-attack.
 Or an active attempt to encourage an attack by the opponent that will create a weakness in their defense, often by faking an opening that is too enticing for the opponent to ignore.